Score Day!

 3. The question was counterintuitive and you lacked insight.

 Many of the questions are counterintuitive.
 A question may ask you what a feminist has in common with someone who thinks women should stay home with children.
 You may want to answer “nothing,” but the right answer will be “they both believe women have a role in society.”
 Or you might have a system of linear equations that has no solution, and you might want to solve it because that’s what you usually do with a system of equations.
 However, you need the insight to realize lines that have no solution are parallel and so you just need to find the slope.
 Again, there are no academics you lacked, you just didn’t have insight.
 In order to develop insight and not fall victim to counterintuitive questions, you need to know why the wrong answer is wrong more than you need to know why the right answer is right.
-So, say it again with me, you need to know why you are missing!
+You need to know why you chose the wrong answer.